 Saddles are built into the bridge and they’re the component opposite of the nut where the string leans on the body of the guitar.
 On an electric guitar, it’s common for these to be individual to each string in order for them to be adjustable solely if needed.

 The saddle tends to be a single, notched piece of material on an acoustic guitar, very similar to a nut.

 The maintenance for saddles is similar to that of the nut.

-The strings need to be anchored at both ends, otherwise they’d just sort of flop around.
+There are many Tail Piece Types however, they all have the same function.
+The strings need to be anchored at both ends, otherwise, they’d just sort of flop around.
 At the headstock, the strings are secured on the tuners.
+At the body, the guitar strings attached to the tailpiece on the bridge.